ale94mleon/BindFlow/README.rst

 **BindFlow** is a a snakemake-based workflow for ABFE calculations using GROMACS.

-You can try it out before any installation on `Binder <https://mybinder.org/v2/gh/ale94mleon/BindFlow/HEAD?labpath=%2Fdocs%2Fnotebooks%2F>`__.

-You can use `BindFlow-Dashboard <https://BindFlow-dashboard.streamlit.app/>`__ to process the results.

 Documentation
 -------------

-The installation instructions, documentation and tutorials can be found online on `ReadTheDocs <https://BindFlow.readthedocs.io/en/latest/>`_.
+The installation instructions, documentation and tutorials can be found online on `ReadTheDocs <https://bindflow.readthedocs.io/en/latest/>`_.

 Issues
 ------

-If you have found a bug, please open an issue on the `GitHub Issues <https://github.com/ale94mleon/BindFlow/issues>`_.
+If you have found a bug, please open an issue on the `GitHub Issues <https://github.com/ale94mleon/bindlfow/issues>`_.

 Discussion
 ----------